kratikgupta77/IP_5th_sem/husky_move/src/Read.md

 ## **Credits**
 This project uses Clearpath Robotics' Husky robot simulation packages.

-For further information or issues, feel free to contact [Your Name/Email].
+For further information or issues, feel free to contact : Mintu Kumar (mintu22296@iiitd.ac.in)